 Why Do I Want To Brush My Dog’s Teeth?

 Dental hygiene is essential for dog breeds with a genetic predisposition to dental disease.
-Also, many small dog breeds or wet food may increase the susceptibility of dental issues.
+Also, many small dog breeds or wet food may increase the susceptibility to dental issues.
 So, to sort out all these problems, you must brush your dog’s teeth regularly.
 Chewing dog toys or chewing treats can help keep your dog’s teeth clean.

 Good oral health is just as vital to dogs and cats as it is to the rest of your family.
 Your pet relies on teeth for food and self-defense.
 So teeth cleaning must be your priority.
 Dental and gum problems not only cause pain and discomfort to your pet but also put them at risk of life-threatening health conditions.